vidal-adrien/ChIP-Rx-Pipeline-Pub/chipseq.md

 ### <a id="annotation">5.4) Peak annotation</a>

-Using the [bedtools intersect](https://bedtools.readthedocs.io/en/latest/content/tools/intersect.html) command, we can discover which genomic regions are covered by peaks.
+Using the [bedtools intersect](https://bedtools.readthedocs.io/en/latest/content/tools/intersect.html) command, we can discover which genomic regions (such as genes, transposable elements or any other loci of interest) are covered by peaks.
 This requires the use of a `.bed` file of the genomic regions of interest.
 By using the `-wo` option and filtering with `awk`, we can remove intersections under a certain length in base pair.
 The -sorted option makes the operation more efficient but requires the input files to be sorted by position (use [bedtools sort](https://bedtools.readthedocs.io/en/latest/content/tools/sort.html) if necessary).
-The peak files can already be read as sorted `.bed` files.
+The peak files already are sorted `.bed` files.

 **Example peak annotation script:**
 ```shell